smarr/gil-sem-demos/blog/python-gil.md

 For PyPy and GraalPy, it is also harder to observe the bytecode-level atomicity granularity, because they are simply faster.
-Lowering the switch interval makes it a little more observable, except for GraalPy, which likely aggressively removes the checks whether to release the GIL.
+Lowering the switch interval makes it a little more observable, except for GraalPy, which likely aggressively removes the checks for whether to release the GIL.

 Another detail for the no-GIL implementation: it crashes for our earlier bug example.
 It complains about `*** stack smashing detected ***`.